 - These fires cannot be larger than three feet in diameter and two feet in height.

 - Only seasoned firewood can be burned.
 Trash, lumber and yard waste is prohibited.

 This is the opening burning of brush and other vegetative waste on agriculturally zoned land and commercial land clearance projects .

-- A permit is required from the Fire Department and the Missouri Department of Natural Resources (MDNR).
-The site must be inspected and approved by the Fire Department and the permit application submitted to the MDNR office for final approval.
+- A permit is required from the Fire Department.
+The site must be inspected and approved by the Fire Department and meet the requirements of city ordinance and the requirements of the Missouri Department of Natural Resources (MDNR).
 The permit is for one year.